- Why am I seeing this Email Warning?

 - Is there a way to remove the error without an SPF record?

-When a site is making use of a custom e-mail sender address, the recipient sees that the sender is from one domain (i.e. email@example.com), and the mail server is from another (fluidreview).
+When a site is making use of a custom email sender address, the recipient sees that the sender is from one domain (i.e. firstname.lastname@example.org), and the mail server is from another (i.e. FluidReview).
 As a result of this mismatch, there is an increased chance that mail can be marked as spam, especially in cases of sending out to larger institutions with stricter mail filtering and holding processes (i.e. government, educational facilities, or large corporations).

 When the SPF record has been set up successfully, the warning message will be removed from your site right away!
-The warning message is consistently checking the relationship between the custom domain entered in the sender address field on your text and translations page, as soon as we verify a successful link the warning message will be removed.
+The warning message is consistently checking the SPF record on the custom email entered in the sender address field in your General Settings, as soon as we verify a successful record the warning message will be removed.

 TIP!
 There are also online tools that you can use such as MXToolbox which will allow you to troubleshoot your SPF record, if the warning is still appearing after you believe to have applied the record.